The Logical Origin of Relativity

 In fact, relativity is not complicated.
 It is only that Einstein managed

 to make it complicated.
 How come?
-Einstein started his work with a basic misunderstanding in view of the speed of light.
+Einstein started his work with a basic misunderstanding.

 The situation has a certain analogy to the history of astronomy.